JackBeNimbleBeQuick/simpleshop/README.md

 ...
 - mkdir myWebProject
-- git clone ...tsResponsivePackKickstart.git
+- git clone ...simpleshop.git
-- cd tsResponsivePackKickstart/bin
+- cd simpleshop/bin
 - npm install

 ### Goals
 To provide the basics for:
+- simple shop view select frames using simple Session tracking
 - sass
   - sass provides a basic grid, variables, and mix-ins
+  - create stable responsive UI
 - typescript
-  - typescript is just the setup for getting started
+  - provides strong typing and interfaces
+  - shopping data structure has been typed in root interface.d
 - webpack
-  - webpak provide a typescript to js rule
+  - webpack provide a typescript to js rule
+  - webpack-server to assist in fast build

 ### Sass Files
 - _main.scss:_ gathers the files used in compiling and provides the basic grid setup
-- _partials/\_grid:_ is just that
+- _common/\_grid:_ is just that
-- _partials/\_main:_ is start of project / namespaced styles for your project and can | should be replaced
+- _component/\_main:_ is start of project / name-spaced styles for your project and can | should be replaced
+  - component styles are maintain in /sass for faster dev at any time they can be moved into the component to support reuse
 - _vars/\_var:\_ hold the grid setup, you may want to clean this to support your color theming scheme
 - _vars/\_mixes:\_ some sample mix-ins are provided

 ### Command lines
-  - tsc
-    - (if you set up typescript global)
-  - gulp css
+  - gulp build
     - (generates and drops css into public/css)
-  - gulp js
-    - (transcribes ts to js and moves result to public/js)
-  - gulp build
+  - npm start
-    - (builds and attempts to open index in default browser)
   - read gulpfile for other tasks

 ### Known Issues and Future